saadkhan321/Project6_ND/design-information.md

 #### f.
 Receive the returned username, with possibly a number appended to it to ensure that it is unique.

+**Response:** When creatin a new player, vital information such as first name, last name, email, username will be passed onto the 'New Player' section and information will be saved onto the database.
+The database, in conjunction with the external web service will reply back with a unique username.
+How a unique username will be generated as mentioned above in point **f** above, is not a design requirement rather an implementation requirement and is not addressed here.

 ### 6. To add a word scramble, the player will:

 #### a.
 Enter a phrase (not scrambled).